 1. It's Unfair and Against Most Laws

-In many western countries, age discrimination and forced retirement is against most laws.
-In Thailand, forced retirement is allowed; however, according to labor laws, the employee being forced to retire from his job is entitled to severance pay.
+In many western countries, age discrimination and forced retirement are against most laws.
+In Thailand, forced retirement is allowed; however, according to labor laws, the employee forced to retire from his job is entitled to severance pay.
 I personally feel that if an older employee is in good health, and has a good flexible mind to his or her job, it is unfair to force retirement.